-To ensure accuracy of the assessments made to form these judgements, the Early Years staff moderate these internally during weekly meetings.
-Practitioners from other schools share their understanding and examples of children's attainment to help form accurate judgements as part of inter-school moderation.
-The Local Authority also carry out external moderation as part of quality assurance.
+To ensure accuracy of the assessments made to form these judgements, the Early Years staff moderate these internally, in a collaborative way, informally through professional discussions between staff, as well as during meetings.
+The Local Authority may also wish to carry out external moderation as part of quality assurance and school will occasionally work with other local schools for inter-school moderation.